sehidcan/easygentoo/README.md

 - Using a capable intallation media which has more filesystem utilities, Easy Gentoo can format, mount, configure partitions for these filesystems: "btrfs, ext2, ext3, ext4, ntfs, reiserfs, xfs"
 - Localization is based on your "keymap". "us" is for English, "br" is for Brazilian, "trq" and "trf" are for Turkish.
 - A temporary swap file with 1 GB size is created as a precaution if root partition is bigger than 8 GB
-- There are two install types; basic:   doesn't include X,Gdm,Xfce,Alsa,NetworkManager,  normal:  includes X,Gdm,Xfce,Alsa,NetworkManager.
+- There are two install types; basic:   doesn't include X,LightDM,Xfce,Alsa,NetworkManager,  normal:  includes X,LightDM,Xfce,Alsa,NetworkManager.
 Base system configuration is the same for both.
-- Easy Gentoo needs an ethernet connection to operate, wireless connection is not an option.
-Because when connection is lost, reconnection attemps are based on eth* names. (ex. dhcpcd eth0)
+- Easy Gentoo needs an ethernet connection to operate, wireless connection is not an option for now.
 - If the host computer is a laptop, some USE flag changes and additional package merges are made (these have nothing to do with wireless)
 - Stable packages are used
 - Based on a stage3 tarball (latest one)